 Through a combination of scholarships and personalized, need-based financial aid packages, Mills is committed to making our uniquely powerful education accessible and affordable to as many students as possible.
-In the 2017-18 school year, more than 80 percent of our students received some form of financial aid to help support their dream of a Mills education.
+More than 80 percent of our students receive some form of financial aid to help support their dream of a Mills education.

 The Mills financial aid staff works closely with students and their families/support systems to help them qualify for the maximum amount of financial assistance for which they're eligible.
 For our undergraduates, federal and state education grants like the Pell Grant don’t have to be repaid, so that’s always the first target, followed by need-based scholarships and on-campus work-study opportunities.
 For our graduate students, many of our programs offer need-based scholarships in addition to assistantship and fellowship opportunities that provide valuable work experience.